 Japanese Society of Hepato-Biliary-Pancreatic Surgery

-The former body of the Japanese Society of Hepato-Biliary-Pancreatic Surgery (JSHBPS) was established in 1989 as a platform for discussions on hepato-biliary-pancreatic surgery in Japan.
-In 1993, the forum was reorganized as the Japanese Society of Hepato-Biliary-Pancreatic Surgery.
-Two years from now, in 2018, the society will be celebrating its 30th anniversary.
-At present, we have 3,720 members and are the foremost hepato-biliary-pancreatic surgery society in the world.
+The former body of the Japanese Society of Hepato-Biliary-Pancreatic Surgery (JSHBPS) was drafted in 1988 and was started in 1989 as a forum for discussions on hepato-biliary-pancreatic surgery in Japan.
+In 1993, this forum was reorganized as the Japanese Society of Hepato-Biliary-Pancreatic Surgery.
+Thereafter, it became incorporated in 2011, and JSHBPS commemorated its 30th Anniversary in 2018 in a ceremony attended by Her Imperial Highness Princess Takamado and several guests from Japan and abroad.
+At present, we have 3,720 members who are leaders in hepato-biliary-pancreatic surgery in Japan and around the world.